FengJiang94/RNAseqFast/README.md

 ## Go and KEGG
 GOnKEGG(sign_de_gene = genes, filename = "RNAseq")
 ```
-Output for the above script can be downloaded from the Example outputs.
+Output for the above script can be downloaded from the [Example Outputs](https://github.com/FengJiang94/ExampleData).